SK-EID/smart-id-documentation/README.md

 This method is the main entry point to signature logic.

+It accepts "QSCD" as a certificate level parameter.
+This is a shortcut marking a certificate of "QUALIFIED" level which is also QSCD-capable.
+"ADVANCED" certificates cannot be QSCD-capable.

 There are two main modes of signature operation and Relying Party must choose carefully between them.
 They look like the ones used in case of authentication, but there are important differences.

 * **Signature by document number.** This is the main and common usage scenario.
 Document number can be obtained from result of certificate choice operation or authentication result.
 It is vitally important that signatures using any of the *AdES signature schemes that include certificate as part of signature use this method.
 Otherwise, the signature may be given by the person specified, but not using the key pair corresponding to the certificate chosen by Relying Party.